Our vision is to grow a Christian Community for All.

 Our purpose is threefold.

-St Stephens Anglican Church, Belmont, like all churches is a not for profit organisation.
-To have a full-time priest, pay for electricity, gas, telephone, printing, property and third party insurance, copyright for music and films, internet access and information technology, maintenance on the church, hall and house, then the funds for those things come from the members of the congregation.
+St Stephens Anglican Church, Belmont, like all churches, is a not for profit organisation.
+To have a full-time priest, pay for electricity, gas, telephone, printing, property and third party insurance, copyright for music and films, internet access and information technology, maintenance of the church building, hall and house, the funds for these things come from the members of the congregation.

 We invite you to regularly contribute financially to our life together.